zspecza/traffic-control/README.md

 ## Goals

-Eventually, I want to get rid of the dependency on Netlify & jQuery and have this be its own Github integration.
+Eventually, I want to get rid of the dependency on Netlify and have this be its own Github integration.
 Keep eyes peeled!